Freedom in the World

 Saint Lucia, a member of the Commonwealth, achieved independence from Britain in 1979.
 Kenny Anthony led the Saint Lucia Labour Party (SLP) to victory in the 1997 legislative elections, defeating the United Workers’ Party (UWP).
-As prime minister, Anthony began to address the concerns of an electorate that was weary of economic distress and reports of official corruption.
+As prime minister, Anthony attempted to improve the economy and address official corruption.
 In the 2001 general elections, the SLP retained a majority of seats in the House of Assembly, and Anthony returned to the premiership.

 John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections by winning 11 seats in the House of Assembly.
-He was sworn in again as prime minister at the age of 81.
-Compton was soon sidelined by illness and died in September 2007.
+Compton was sworn in again as prime minister at the age of 81.
+However, he soon became ill and died in September 2007.
 He was replaced by Stephenson King, a UWP cabinet member who had served as acting prime minister for several months before Compton’s death.

 During 2008, the opposition SLP repeatedly threatened to mount public demonstrations and called for King’s resignation.
 The SLP was particularly critical of the government’s intention to ratify the Rome Statute of the International Criminal Court, while opting out of a drug interdiction agreement with Britain.
 The Rome Statute was eventually ratified in August 2010.

 The constitution guarantees freedom of speech, which is respected in practice.
 Libel offenses were removed from the criminal code in 2006.
-The media carry a wide spectrum of views and are largely independent of the government.
-There are five privately-owned newspapers, three privately held radio stations, and one government-funded radio station.
-Three privately-owned television stations and one government-owned television station also operate.
+The media carry a wide spectrum of views and are largely independent.
+While there are no daily newspapers, there are numerous privately owned newspapers that publish three issues per week.
+In addition to privately held radio and television stations, the government operates Radio Saint Lucia and a television station.
 Internet access is not restricted.

 The constitution guarantees freedom of religion, and that right is respected in practice.
 Academic freedom is generally honored.

-The judicial system is independent and includes a high court under the Saint Lucia-based Eastern Caribbean Supreme Court.
-In recent years, the record of Saint Lucia’s police and judicial system has been blemished by a series of high-profile incidents, including severe beatings of inmates by police and cases of police assault.
-Amid other high-profile crimes in 2011, the gang-rape of two British women in May was still under investigation as the six men originally arrested for the crime were released after not being charged due to lack of evidence.
+The judicial system is independent and includes a high court under the Saint Lucia–based Eastern Caribbean Supreme Court.
+In recent years, the record of Saint Lucia’s police and judicial system has been blemished by a series of incidents, including the severe beatings of inmates by police and cases of police assault and unlawful killings that have gone unpunished.

-Citizens have traditionally enjoyed a high degree of personal security, though rising levels of crime have caused widespread concern.
-Saint Lucia has become a transit point for drugs destined for Britain.
-In 2011, the island experienced 50 murders, making it the bloodiest year on record.
-The violence was largely the result of gang-related crimes such as drug-trafficking, drive-by shootings, and armed robbery.
+Citizens have traditionally enjoyed a high degree of personal security, though rising crime levels has caused widespread concern.
+High rates of violence continued in 2012, largely attributed to gang-related crimes, such as drug-trafficking, drive-by shootings, and armed robbery.
 Prison overcrowding remains a problem, with major backlogs in the judicial system leading to prolonged pretrial detentions.

-Women are underrepresented in politics and other professions; there are currently three women serving in Parliament.
-Domestic violence is a serious concern, especially among women from low-income groups.
-Homosexuals are occasionally the target of hate crimes.
+Women are underrepresented in politics and other professions; there are currently three women serving in Parliament and two women represented in the Senate.
+Domestic violence is a serious concern and often goes unreported.
+Same-sex sexual relations are criminalized, with punishments of up to 10 years in prison.